sugarvillela/UCR_CS141-Python/dynamicProgramming/README.md

 difference between the left-hand side and the right-hand side will be called the slack of the line, that is, the number of spaces left at the right margin.

+## Superposition of Two Strings problem description

+You're consulting for a group of people (who would prefer not to be men- tioned here by name) whose jobs consist of monitoring and analyzing electronic signals coming from ship s in coastal Atlantic waters.
+They want a fast algorithm for a ba- sic primitive that arises frequently: "untangling" a superposition of two known signals.
+Specifically, theyre picturing a situation in which each of two ships is emitting a short sequence of 0's and 1's over and over, and they want to make sure that the signal they're hearing is simply an interleaving of these two emissions, with nothing extra added in.
+Given a string x consisting of 0's and 1's, we write xk to denote k copies of x con- catenated together.
+We say that a string x0 is a repetition of x if it is a prefix of xk for some number k.
+So x0 = 10110110110 is a repetition of x = 101.

+We say that a string s is an interleaving of x and y if its symbols can be partitioned into two (not necessarily contiguous) subsequences s' and s'', so that s' is a repetition of x and s'' is a repetition of y.
+(So each symbol in s must belong to exactly one of s' or s''.)
+For example, if x = 101 and y = 00, then s = 1000101010 is an interleaving of x and y, since characters 1,2,5,7,8,9 form 101101, a repetition of x, and the remaining characters 3,4,6,10 form 0000, a repetition of y.

+In terms of our application, x and y are the repeating sequences from the two ships, and s is the signal were listening to: We want to make sure s "untangles" into simple repetitions of x and y.